 Implants are small flexible rods that are placed just under the skin of the upper arm.
-Each rod contains 75mg of levonorgestrel.
-The implant provides long-term pregnancy protection and is very effective for three to five years, depending on the type of implants.
+Each rod contains 75mg of Levonorgestrel.
+It provides long-term pregnancy protection and is very effective for 3 to 5 years, depending on the type of implants.